Saigoneer Bookshelf: 'Other Moons' Aims to Amplify Voices of Vietnam's Wartime Writers | Saigoneer

 There are no heroic combat scenes or uplifting feats of physical strength in the stories, but rather depictions of the grievously slow moments that surround and follow them.
 The stories’ dwelling on unglamorous situations — such as a man’s work harvesting crabs, the challenges of seeking love when something as simple as cutting an apple can cause flashbacks, and attempts to recover the remains of a deceased brother — highlights how Vietnamese literature has changed in the last half-century.
 In his insightful foreword to the book, Bảo Ninh explains that, during and directly after the war, fiction entered a dark period where works of social realism had overtly political aims to glorify the war. Đổi mới, however, ushered in more realistic depictions of people’s experiences and "the literary reform since 1986 and the topic of war and its aftermath are a return to the theme of humanism that has always existed in Vietnamese culture and literature for thousands of years," he writes.

 The switch to overt realism with no particular agenda ushered in the acceptance for a wide variety of topics, tones and perspectives.
 In 'The Most Beautiful Girl in the Village,' readers encounter a woman who refuses to marry out of convenience; the decision ultimately leading to her neighbors concluding "If only Tuc had not been too picky and married Hao, she would’ve had a great life....
 Nobody remembered that Tuc had once been the most beautiful girl in the village."
-And Lại Văn Long’s 'A Moral Murder,' which was highly controversial when first published in the 1990s, depicts how even amongst those who fought on the winning side, post-war societal stratification resulted in a deep sense of disillusionment with the united country.
-It ends with the protagonist making the powerful claim that: "Only a truly moral person has the courage to fight back against generational oppression.
-I don’t want ‘the prince to inherit his father’s throne."

 In 'An American Service Hamlet,' Vietnamese women rent rooms in a neighborhood to meet the various needs of US G.I.’s stationed nearby.
 The story is the only time Americans appear in the book, in accordance with Quan’s belief that "literature in English translation about the war from the Vietnamese side was and still is rather limited in terms of quantity" and the short story genre in particular "isn't appreciated and doesn't get substantial attention from the readers because they prioritize novels or long non-fiction books."